GraphRAG Guide

 What Is UE-GraphRAG?

-AgentUX ships with UE-GraphRAG, a knowledge base of 19.1M+ indexed nodes covering 27 UE5 releases (5.0.0 through 5.7.3).
-It gives Claude source-code-level understanding of every class, function, property, module, plugin, CVar, and documentation page in the engine, all with full version awareness.
+AgentUX ships with UE-GraphRAG, a knowledge base built directly from UE source code.
+It gives Claude source-code-level understanding of every class, function, property, module, plugin, CVar, and documentation page in the engine.
+The Pro edition indexes more than 16 million nodes across all 27 UE5 versions (5.0.0 through 5.7.4 plus NvRTX) with full version awareness.
+Team Studio adds shared multi-user access plus indexing of your studio's custom engine forks.

-AI models have a training cutoff.
-They don't know about APIs added or changed in the latest Unreal Engine releases, and they can't look up exact property names on the fly.
-GraphRAG fills that gap: it's built directly from your UE source tree, so your AI always has version-accurate knowledge, not stale training data.
+Here's the problem: AI models have a training cutoff.
+They don't know about APIs that changed last month, and they can't look up exact property names on the fly.
+So they guess, and sometimes they're wrong.
+GraphRAG fixes that.
+It's built directly from the UE source tree, so your AI always has version-accurate knowledge instead of stale training data.

 Key Statistics